 - How the proteins produced by those genes function at the molecular level, and

 - The final therapeutic effect on large numbers of cells in the brain

 The involvement of other factors comes into play, including:

 - Co-existing conditions (including not only psychiatric conditions but also cardiovascular issues, diabetes, chronic pain, etc.)

 - Other lifestyle factors

-Also keep in mind: We have a large body of published literature that tells us about response rates to the various medications used to treat ADHD.
+Also, keep in mind: We have a large body of published literature that tells us about response rates to the various medications used to treat ADHD.
 This information comes into play, too.
-For more than a decade, I have taken a stimulant medication listed in the “Consider this last” column of my Harmonyx testing for ADHD medications.
-You’ll learn more about that when I personally address my application of test results in the next, and last, post in this series.
+For more than a decade, I have taken a stimulant medication listed in the “Consider this last” column of my gene-testing for ADHD medications.
+You’ll learn more about that when I personally address my application of test results in the series’ next post.

 Does this mean that it isn’t useful to know about your specific drug-response?
 No. It is absolutely useful to understand, at least in part, the performance of the crucial machinery that affects your ability to process and respond to a drug.

 Given all that, I’ll repeat and expand upon my take on the three scenarios as to when and how to use results from drug-response genotyping:

 - Been on medication a while but aren’t happy with the results and/or side effects